Fkaminskaya77/Python-Command-Line-Flashcard/README.md

 This is a flash card CLI application made with Python and PostgreSQL.
 The flash cards are based on the topic of learning or studying a language.
 In this case you are given different russian verbs and need to be able to translate them to English.

 When the application is ran you will be giving a main menu where you can decide what you would like to do.
 The application gives you the option to study the flashcards or to create a new card.
-As shown below.
+As shown below in the image.

+ There is also a feature that will ask if you want a hint, just in case you get stuck on remembering a flashcard detail.

 ![Imgur](https://i.imgur.com/30ddKOw.png)